fullstackjake/jobs/tests/backend_test.md

 You may ignore floating point error accumulation.
 ```

-**Questions:**
-- What is the probability that the ant is on the center square after 15 seconds?
+1. What is the probability that the ant is on the center square after 15 seconds?
 Explain your reasoning and how you arrived at this solution.
-- What is the probability that the ant is on one of the outermost squares after 1 hour?
+2. What is the probability that the ant is on one of the outermost squares after 1 hour?
 Explain your reasoning and how you arrived at this solution.